wheeyls/remote-pair-programmer/README.md

 ## Features

 - Responds to PR comments with AI-generated insights
+- Responds to line-specific review comments in PRs
 - Makes code changes and commits them directly to PRs
 - Works like a remote pair programmer you can access from anywhere